DOI-USGS/ISIS3/Kaguya-Terrain-Camera.md

 * `CORRECTED_STOP_TIME` vs `STOP_TIME`
 * `CORRECTED_SAMPLING_INTERVAL` vs `LINE_EXPOSURE_DURATION`

 Using the non-corrected data will give you an incorrect camera model.
 For example, `LINE_EXPOSURE_DURATION` is, in some images, almost half of what `CORRECTED_SAMPLING_INTERVAL` evaluates to.
 The resulting computed image would be scaled incorrectly in the line direction.
+It is not known why there this discrepancy exists.

 # Kaguya TC's many IKIDs